liamoc/learn-you-an-agda/pages/introduction.md

 alternative.

 While formal verification is excessive in some situations where bugs are acceptable, I hardly think that testing could replace formal verification completely.
-Here's three of reasons why:
+Here's three reasons why:

  * **Proofs work in concurrent scenarios**.
 You can't reliably unit test against race conditions, starvation or deadlock.
 All of these things can be eliminated via formal methods.